NicoloCavalli95horses/KMS-web-testing/content/01 Notes/clickjacking.md

 - HTTP header example from [[(Aditya Sood, Richard Enbody, et al., 2011)]]
 - [[(Selim, Tayeb, et al., 2016)]]
 - Risk assessment, by [[(Shahriar, Haddad, et al., 2015)]]
+- Short literature review, by [[(Sood, Enbody, et al., 2011)]]

+[^1]: A number of values can be specified to control the behavior of the iframed content.
+More details [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe)